 Check the existing insulation in your hot tub.
-If the shell, cabinet, underside of the floor and the plumbing pipes are well insulated, you may simply need to use a hot tub cover.
-Since heat rises, covering your tub when it's not in use will help keep more heat in.
+If the shell, cabinet, underside of the floor and the plumbing pipes are well insulated, you may simply need to [use a hot tub](https://homesteadycom/how-4914171-use-hot-tubhtml) cover.

 Replace your hot tub cover as soon as it shows signs of wear and deterioration.
 Hot tub covers are available from local suppliers, or you can order one online (see Resources below).

 This product is used in conjunction with a hard cover.
 It hovers on the water underneath to help keep the heat in when your hot tub isn't in use.

 You can readily find this "insulation in a can" at most hardware or home improvement stores (see Resources below).
 Be sure to read and follow the manufacturer's directions and warnings to achieve the best results.